Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 A person has the right to refuse treatment but not the right to demand treatment that is deemed excessive and inappropriate.
 Otherwise we may see many intensive care beds being occupied by those whose prognosis is hopeless but they could spend weeks or months receiving ventilation and artificial nutrition and hydration.
 This would be extremely costly and an inappropriate use of NHS resources.
 The words of wisdom of a consultant when I was a student back in the early 1970s still ring true.
 “Our job is to prolong life, not to prolong death.”

 I have also heard it said, Thou shalt not kill, nor strive officiously to keep alive.
-An unexpected person who was reported to strive to keep patients alive when most others would have let them go in peace, was Harold Shipman, the doctor who was alleged to have killed more than 200 patients.4The Shipman reports Many would call him a “control freak” in that he wishes to decide when his patients should leave this life.
+An unexpected person who was reported to strive to keep patients alive when most others would have let them go in peace, was Harold Shipman, the doctor who was alleged to have killed more than 200 patients.4The Shipman reports Many would call him a “control freak” in that he wished to decide when his patients should leave this life.
 Sometimes patients wanted to go too soon, and sometimes not soon enough.

 An advance directive is a good time to make clear feelings about organ donation rather than leaving it to relatives at a time of great distress.
 If this has been done, relatives may not overrule it.
 When renewing a driving licence online, there is a possible direction to an NHS site to register as an organ donor but it can be done at any time. https://www.organdonation.nhs.uk